fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 > The FusionCharts Django wrapper requires Python 2.7 or higher version.

-## Install the Wrapper and Latest Library Files
+## Install the FusionCharts Django Wrapper

 In order to install and start working with FusionCharts Django wrapper you need to: